kbengine/kbengine/kbe/src/lib/python/Doc/c-api/import.rst

    Return the dictionary used for the module administration (a.k.a.
    ``sys.modules``).
 Note that this is a per-interpreter variable.

+.. c:function:: PyObject* PyImport_GetModule(PyObject *name)

+   Return the already imported module with the given name.
+If the module has not been imported yet then returns NULL but does not set an error.
+Returns NULL and sets an error if the lookup failed.

+   .. versionadded:: 3.7

 .. c:function:: PyObject* PyImport_GetImporter(PyObject *path)

-   Return an importer object for a :data:`sys.path`/:attr:`pkg.__path__` item *path*, possibly by fetching it from the :data:`sys.path_importer_cache` dict.
+   Return a finder object for a :data:`sys.path`/:attr:`pkg.__path__` item *path*, possibly by fetching it from the :data:`sys.path_importer_cache` dict.
 If it wasn't yet cached, traverse :data:`sys.path_hooks` until a hook is found that can handle the path item.
 Return ``None`` if no hook could;
-   this tells our caller it should fall back to the built-in import mechanism.
+   this tells our caller that the :term:`path based finder` could not find a finder for this path item.
 Cache the result in :data:`sys.path_importer_cache`.
-Return a new reference to the importer object.
+   Return a new reference to the finder object.

 .. c:function:: void _PyImport_Init()